dataknut/woRkflow/gitBranches.md

  * ask the master code maintainer to accept your pull request
  * your code is now in the master
  * delete your branch (to avoid confusion) - this is optional.
 The point is not to re-use this branch (unless there are errors in it that you need to fix.
 Your QA should have picked those up!)
+ * pull the changes from the original master to your fork on github
+ * pull these changes to wherever you are working if need be (although the upstream remote described above should avoid this)
  * **make a new branch for your next task**. etc

 For this and much more read https://happygitwithr.com/